 How do we receive the grant funds?

-Grant funds are applied directly to your camp account as a credit.
-You must be registered for camp before completing the One Happy Camper application.
+Grant funds are applied directly to your child’s camp account as a credit.
+Families must be registered for camp before submitting a One Happy Camper application.

-Once your application is approved and your child's registration is verified by the camp, funds will be sent to the camp in the summer.
+Once an application is approved and registration is verified by the camp, funds are sent directly to the camp during the summer.

 We recommend confirming details with your camp directly.